HomeGuides › What Does Next of Kin Mean in the UK?

 1. If there is a will

 The executor named in the will has authority to administer the estate.
-Next of kin is less important here — the will overrides the default order.
+Next of kin is less important here — the will overrides the default intestacy order.
+The executor may or may not be a blood relative.

 2. If there is no will (intestacy)